geonetwork/core-doc-sources/eng/developer/source/settings/index.rst

      - **createServiceMd** (*boolean*) - If true then a skeleton ISO19119 service metadata record will be created for the services specified in the THREDDS catalog.
      - **createCollectionDatasetMd** (*boolean*) - If true then metadata records will be created using harvested metadata fragments from collection datasets in the THREDDS catalog.
      - **collectionGeneration** (*fragments|default*) - Use *fragments*. *default* refers to DIF metadata extraction which will be deprecated.
      - **outputSchemaOnCollectionsFragments** (*string*) Metadata schema of ISO records that will be created from THREDDS catalog collection metadata.
-Use http://your_geonetwork/geonetwork/srv/eng/xml.info?type=schemas to get a list of schemas that can be used for this setting.
+A list of possible values for this parameter can be obtained from the ``xml.harvesting.info`` service, see :ref:`xml_harvesting_info&type=threddsFragmentSchemas`.
      - **collectionMetadataTemplate** (*integer*) Template record that harvested fragments will copied or linked into to create metadata records.
 Use http://your_geonetwork/geonetwork/srv/eng/xml.info?type=templates to get a list of template metadata record ids that can be used for this setting.
      - **createCollectionSubtemplates** (*boolean*) - If true then subtemplates are created from the metadata fragments harvested from the THREDDS catalog datasets.
 The subtemplates are stored in the GeoNetwork database and linked into the **collectionMetadataTemplate** template record to create the harvested metadata records.
 If false, then subtemplates are not created, instead the harvested fragments are copied into the **collectionMetadataTemplate** record to create normal metadata records.
      - **collectionFragmentStylesheet** (*string*) Stylesheet that turns collection metadata fragments in the THREDDS catalog into ISO metadata fragments.
-Use http://your_geonetwork/geonetwork/srv/eng/xml.info?type=threddsFragmentStylesheets&schema=iso19139 to get a list of the stylesheets for the chosen schema
+A list of possible values for this parameter can be obtained from the ``xml.harvesting.info`` service, see :ref:`xml_harvesting_info&type=threddsFragmentStylesheets`.
      - **createAtomicDatasetMd** (*boolean*) - If true then metadata records will be created using harvested metadata fragments from atom datasets in the THREDDS catalog.
      - **atomicGeneration** (*fragments|default*) - Use *fragments*. *default* refers to DIF metadata extraction which will be deprecated.
      - **outputSchemaOnAtomicFragments** (*string*) Metadata schema of ISO records that will be created from THREDDS catalog atomic metadata.
-Use http://your_geonetwork/geonetwork/srv/eng/xml.info?type=schemas to get a list of schemas that can be used for this setting.
+A list of possible values for this parameter can be obtained from the ``xml.harvesting.info`` service, see :ref:`xml_harvesting_info&type=threddsFragmentSchemas`.
      - **atomicMetadataTemplate** (*integer*) Template record that harvested fragments will copied or linked into to create metadata records.
 Use http://your_geonetwork/geonetwork/srv/eng/xml.info?type=templates to get a list of template metadata record ids that can be used for this setting.
      - **createAtomicSubtemplates** (*boolean*) - If true then subtemplates are created from the metadata fragments harvested from the THREDDS catalog atoms.
 The subtemplates are stored in the GeoNetwork database and linked into the **atomicMetadataTemplate** template record to create the harvested metadata records.
 If false, then subtemplates are not created, instead the harvested fragments are copied into the **atomicMetadataTemplate** record to create normal metadata records.
      - **atomicFragmentStylesheet** (*string*) Stylesheet that turns atom metadata fragments in the THREDDS catalog into ISO metadata fragments.
-Use http://your_geonetwork/geonetwork/srv/eng/xml.info?type=threddsFragmentStylesheets&schema=iso19139 to get a list of the stylesheets for the chosen schema
+A list of possible values for this parameter can be obtained from the ``xml.harvesting.info`` service, see :ref:`xml_harvesting_info&type=threddsFragmentStylesheets`.

 XML Example
 ^^^^^^^^^^^